 The starting point of any good project is identifying a need, so we also want to know why you think your project's needed.
 We use the term "need" to mean an issue or situation where something could be changed to make things better.
-We want to know that this is the right opportunity for you, and that you have everything in place to make the most of it.
 Where appropriate to the project, we'll also want to see the evidence of demand for your project.